tjpools/DSKYpoly/cubic/grammar/README.md

 | Git commits                | Temporal memory — records the system’s evolution and symbolic decisions over time  |

 This grammar directory is the reflective core of the cubic solver.
 It contains not just syntax, but meaning.
 Not just structure, but philosophy.

+---

+## 🔧 Appendix: The Babbage Connection

+Charles Babbage envisioned the Analytical Engine as a mechanical system that could compute mathematical truths through pure process.
+It was a dream of **mechanical thought**—a machine that could reason.

+DSKYpoly echoes that dream, but with a modern twist:

+- It computes mathematical truths (roots of cubic equations via Cardano's method)
+- It visualizes its own internal logic (`automorphism_detailed.dot`)
+- It defines its own symbolic language (`dskypoly.bnf`)
+- It reflects on its own structure (`make reflect`)
+- It documents its own evolution (Git commits)

+Where Babbage sought mechanical precision, DSKYpoly adds **meta-mechanical reflection**.
+It is a system that not only computes, but **understands and expresses how it computes**.

+This is not just a solver.
+It is a symbolic machine that **thinks about thinking**—a recursive echo of Babbage's dream, realized in x86-64 assembly and modern symbolic tooling.